nrsegovia/solfreludio.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
 description: PhD student at <a href="https://www.unsw.adfa.edu.au/study/postgraduate-research/doctor-philosophy-phd">UNSW Canberra</a>.
-To the right, you can see me and <a href="Cheomseongdae (첨성대)">https://en.wikipedia.org/wiki/Cheomseongdae</a> in the background.
+To the right, you can see me and <a href="https://en.wikipedia.org/wiki/Cheomseongdae">Cheomseongdae (첨성대)</a> in the background.

 profile:
   align: right